 It’s also a good idea to choose a back-up in case your original Trustee can no longer fulfill the role.

 Things to Consider When Establishing a Trust

 There are a few considerations when establishing a trust.
-You’ll want to discuss the benefits and downfalls of them with your attorney.
+You’ll want to discuss the benefits and downfalls of them with your estate planning lawyer.